Esper89/Subnautica-TerrainPatcher/README.md

 folder or any subfolder**, so you don't need to do anything else to make sure your terrain patch gets loaded.

-Terrain patcher also currently supports loading patches via the `TerrainPatcher.TerrainRegistry.PatchTerrain` method, but this method is deprecated and may be removed in a future release of Terrain Patcher.
+Terrain Patcher also currently supports loading patches via the `TerrainPatcher.TerrainRegistry.PatchTerrain` method, but this method is deprecated and may be removed in a future release of Terrain Patcher.